 Books Sandwiched In

 - One of FFRPL’s most popular programs, BSI has been running continuously since 1956.
-Each year, the Fall series of book reviews runs September through November and the Spring series of book reviews runs March through May.
+Each year, the Fall series of book reviews runs September through November and the Spring series runs March through May.
 Learn more here

 - FFRPL offers a Winter series of presentations given by local experts on current issues in science, the arts, the economy, health care and government.
 The series runs January through March each year.
 Learn more here